 The third day on Samothraki Island

-In the morning I sunbathed at the nudist pebbled beach of the camping.
-I explored the ingenious huts made of stone and branches by the nudists in order to have shadow during the day.
-Later I went to Therma to see the thermal springs, which were actually inside a building and more suited for a cold weather.
-I tried to find a waterfall from the area but I lost on the road and turned back.
-I twisted my ankle again so I had to give up the waterfall explorations for good.
+In the morning, I sunbathed at the nudist pebbled beach of the campground.
+I explored the nuddists’ ingenious huts, made of stones and branches in order to create shade during the day.
+Later, I went to Therma to see the thermal springs, which actually were inside a building and more suited for a cold weather.
+I tried to find a waterfall but got lost on the road and turned back.
+I twisted my ankle again, so I had to give up the waterfall explorations for good.

 The fourth day on Samothraki Island (and the last one)

-Samothraki Island – pebbled beaches, goat dishes, and bouzouki music is my last travel diary from a three weeks trip to the Greek Islands of the northern Aegean Sea (find the version in Romanian at ‘Insulele Grecesti, Samothraki‘).
+Samothraki Island – pebbled beaches, goat dishes, and bouzouki music is my last travel diary from a three week trip to the Greek Islands of the northern Aegean Sea (find the version in Romanian at ‘Insulele Grecesti, Samothraki‘).
 And here are all my Travel Diaries from the Greek Islands (x3).